Supervisor's Name: Professor Laurie Hendren

 Project end date: December 4, 2014

-Project title: Analyzing Time-based Studies for Radiation Oncology Data
+Project title: Types and Data Integrity Verification for Radiation Oncology Data

 Project description (50-100 words suggested):This project is part of a new interdisciplinary research group called the Health Informatics Group (HIG) which is a collaboration between Professor Hendren's group, which traditionally focuses on programming languages, tools and compilers, and Medical Physics researchers and a Radiation Oncology clinician from the McGill University Health Centre (currently based at the Montreal General Hospital).

 The Radiation Oncology Department has a large amount of data including both patient data from the paperless system used in their clinics as well as data from the computerized machines used to deliver treatments.
 This rich source of data can be important for developing new technologies to improve patient diagnoses, care and and outcomes.

 In the initial stage of the research we are designing a DSL (Domain-Specific Language) which will provide a high-level mechanism for extracting, analyzing and visualizing the data.
 A significant portion of this DSL will be dedicated to analyzing time based data.
 We hope to integrate insights from this into the design of the DSL and eventually launch a patient app that will ease waiting times, and provide patients with accurate estimates of waiting times.

 One of the first important steps is to convert the SQL-style data into a more structured form of data which includes the concept of types, an in particular types for times.
 Then using these high-level types a series of queries will be defined which help to check for the integrity and saneness of the data.